Interacting Supernovae and Supernova Impostors. SN 2009ip, is this the end?: Conclusions

 This work is partially based on observations of the European supernova collaboration involved in the ESO-NTT large programme 184.D-1140 led by Stefano Benetti.
 It is also based on observations made with ESO VLT Telescopes at the Paranal Observatory under program IDs 087.D-0693 and 089.D-0325 (PI.
 S. Benetti), 083.D-0131 (PI.
 S. J. Smartt), and with the ESO-NTT at the La Silla Observatory under program ID 083.D-0970 (PI.
 S. Benetti).

 This paper is based on observations made with the Italian Telescopio Nazionale Galileo (TNG) operated on the island of La Palma by the Fundaci\'on Galileo Galilei of the INAF (Istituto Nazionale di Astrofisica).
-It is also based on observations made with the William Herschel Telescope (WHT) operated on the island of La Palma by the Isaac Newton Group in the Spanish Observatorio del Roque de los Muchachos of the Instituto de Astrofísica de Canarias; the Liverpool Telescope (LT) operated on the island of La Palma at the Spanish Observatorio del Roque de los Muchachos of the Instituto de Astrofisica de Canarias; the Nordic Optical Telescope (NOT), operated on the island of La Palma jointly by Denmark, Finland, Iceland, Norway, and Sweden, in the Spanish Observatorio del Roque de los Muchachos of the Instituto de Astrofisica de Canarias; the 2.2m telescope of the Centro Astron\'omico Hispano Alem\'an (CAHA) at Calar Alto, operated jointly by the Max-Planck Institut f\"ur Astronomie and the Instituto de Astrof\'isica de Andaluc\'ia (CSIC); the 1.82m Copernico telescope of INAF-Asiago Observatory; the Gemini Observatory, which is operated by the Association of Universities for Research in Astronomy, Inc., under a cooperative agreement with the NSF on behalf of the Gemini partnership; and the Panchromatic Robotic Optical Monitoring and Polarimetry (PROMPT) Telescopes, which are by the National Science Foundation, the University of North Carolina at Chapel Hill, Leonard Goodman, the National Aeronautics and Space Administration, Dudley Observatory, Henry Cox, and the Pisgah Astronomical Research Institute.
+It is also based on observations made with the William Herschel Telescope (WHT) operated on the island of La Palma by the Isaac Newton Group in the Spanish Observatorio del Roque de los Muchachos of the Instituto de Astrofísica de Canarias; the Liverpool Telescope (LT) operated on the island of La Palma at the Spanish Observatorio del Roque de los Muchachos of the Instituto de Astrofisica de Canarias; the Nordic Optical Telescope (NOT), operated on the island of La Palma jointly by Denmark, Finland, Iceland, Norway, and Sweden, in the Spanish Observatorio del Roque de los Muchachos of the Instituto de Astrof\'isica de Canarias; the 2.2m telescope of the Centro Astron\'omico Hispano Alem\'an (CAHA) at Calar Alto, operated jointly by the Max-Planck Institut f\"ur Astronomie and the Instituto de Astrof\'isica de Andaluc\'ia (CSIC); the 1.82m Copernico telescope of INAF-Asiago Observatory; the Gemini Observatory, which is operated by the Association of Universities for Research in Astronomy, Inc., under a cooperative agreement with the NSF on behalf of the Gemini partnership; and the Panchromatic Robotic Optical Monitoring and Polarimetry (PROMPT) Telescopes, which are by the National Science Foundation, the University of North Carolina at Chapel Hill, Leonard Goodman, the National Aeronautics and Space Administration, Dudley Observatory, Henry Cox, and the Pisgah Astronomical Research Institute.
+The paper also presents observations obtained with the Faulkes Telescope South.
+The Faulkes Telescopes are maintained and operated by Las Cumbres Observatory Global Telescope Network.

+This publication makes use of data products from the Two Micron All Sky Survey, which is a joint project of the University of Massachusetts and the Infrared Processing and Analysis Center/California Institute of Technology, funded by the National Aeronautics and Space Administration and the National Science Foundation.